temilaj/github-browser/README.md

 # Github Browser
 [![Build Status][travis-badge]][travis-badge-url]

-This repository holds the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html), the foundation for most of the documentation samples and potentially a good starting point for your application.
+This repository is inspried by [brad traversy](https://github.com/bradtraversy) and holds the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html), the foundation for most of the documentation samples and potentially a good starting point for your application.

 It's been extended with testing support so you can start writing tests immediately.